raven2cz/polybar-config/README.md

 $ bash ~/.config/polybar/launch.sh
 ```

 - You can add the same command to your WM *autostart file* to launch the bar on login.
-For example, to launch the bar at startup on openbox, add following lines in **`$HOME/.config/openbox/autostart`** This polybar is optimized for awesome, fce4, and i3.
+For example, to launch the bar at startup on openbox, add following lines in **`$HOME/.config/openbox/autostart`** This polybar is optimized for fce4, i3 and partially for awesomewm.
 But it can be used for many others VMs with little modifications.

 ```
 ## Launch Polybar
 bash ~/.config/polybar/launch.sh
 ```

-### Change colormaps of themes
+### Change Colormap of Themes

-Right-Click to launcher button (left side first button with rofi), the selector of color maps is started.
-Select color map.
+`Right-Click` to launcher button (left side first button with rofi) starts the **selector of color maps**.
+Select Look and Feel.